mmcs-ruby/ruber_dialog/README.md

     def parse(content) - takes a string and returns array of Parser::Character

-    def validate(content) - takes a string and returns Hash with Integer keysand [ValidationError] values
+    def validate(content) - takes a string and returns Hash with Integer keys and [ValidationError] values

     def split_to_token_contents(character_content) - takes string, splits it to TokenContents